marclove/handbook/benefits/leave.md

 Communicate with your team and the Guide about the leave you will be taking.
 The Guide will help with scheduling a replacement and/or working with the client.

-## During a Leave

-### Medical Insurance

-Unless otherwise stated, and to the extent allowed by the insurance contract, we will continue to provide medical insurance coverage during your leave.
-During this time, you will be responsible for paying the monthly premium(s) for your coverage.

-### Benefits/Reviews

-Unless otherwise stated, your benefits will not continue to accrue, and you will not receive quarterly reviews during the period of leave.

-### Other Employment

-While on leave, employees may not accept other employment.
-Acceptance of other employment while on leave will be treated as a voluntary resignation from employment.

 ## Paid Time Off